-Data were extracted into the Systematic Review Data Repository[TM] by a single researcher and then verified by at least one other researcher.
-Quality assessment was based on US Preventive Services Task Force (USPSTF)77 criteria that included presence of comparable groups, non-differential loss to follow-up, use of blinding, clear definition of interventions and outcomes, control for confounders, appropriate handling of missing data.
+Data were extracted into the Systematic Review Data RepositoryTM by one researcher and independently verified by another researcher.
+Data elements included a description of patient populations, sample size, duration of follow-up, funding source, study design features (e.g., openlabel or crossover periods), interventions (drug, dosage, frequency, schedules), outcome assessments (e.g., timing, definitions, and methods of assessment), results, and quality assessment for each study.
+Quality assessment was based on US Preventive Services Task Force (USPSTF)117 criteria that included presence of comparable groups, non-differential loss to follow-up, use of blinding, clear definition of interventions and outcomes, and appropriate handling of missing data.
+For more information on data extraction and quality assessment, refer to Appendix D.